-$\dot{1}$ Please detach along perforated line and mail in the envelope provided. $\dot{1}$
+Please detach along perforated line and mail in the envelope provided.

-¢ 209300000000000000000000000000000000000 3 041311 OTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSAL 2.
-DENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠ 1.
-Election of Directors: 2.
-PROPOSAL TO RATIFY THE SELECTION OF ERNST & YOUNG LLP as the Company's independent registered public accounting firm for the fiscal year ending November 26, 2011.
-FOR ALL NOMINEES NOMINEES: O Peter W. Brown, M.D.
-O Paul Fulton 3.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.
-WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) OMINEES O George W. Henderson, III O Kristina Herbig KCEPT O Dale C. Pond THIS PROXY will be voted as specified herein and, unless otherwise directed, will be voted FOR the election of all nominees as Directors, and FOR ratification of the selection of independent registered public accounting firm.
-O Robert H Spilman, Jr. O William C. Wampler, Jr. O William C. Warden, Jr. The undersigned acknowledges receipt of the Notice of said Annual Meeting and of the accompanying Proxy Statement attached thereto. y to vote for any individual nominee(s), mark T" and fill in the circle next to each nominee you hown here: 1 Please mark, sign, date and return the proxy card using the enclosed envelope.
-To change the address on your account, pl your new address in the address space aboregistered name(s) on the account may no this method. ove.
-Please note that changes to the Signature of Stockholder Date: Signature of Stockholder Date: are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, orate name by duly authorized officer, giving full title as such.
+PLEASE SIGN OTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSAL 2.
+D ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
+Election of Director FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) NOMINEES: Peter W. Brown, M.D.
+Kristina Cashman Paul Fulton Howard H. Haworth George W. Henderson, III J. Walter McDowell Dale C. Pond Robert H. Spilman, Jr. William C. Warden, Jr. 2.
+PROPOSAL TO RATIFY THE SELECTION OF ERNST & FOR AGAINST ABSTAN YOUNG LLP as the Company's independent registered public accounting firm for the fiscal year ending November 24, 2012.
+3. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.
+THIS PROXY will be voted as specified herein and, unless otherwise directed, will be voted FOR the election of all nominees as Directors, and FOR ratification of the selection of independent registered public accounting firm.
+The undersigned acknowledges receipt of the Notice of said Annual Meeting and of the accompanying Proxy Statement attached thereto.
+Please mark, sign, date and return the proxy card using the enclosed envelope. and fill in the authority to vote for any individual nominee(s), mark "FOR ALL EXCE circle next to each nominee you wish to withhold, as shown here: In your account, please check the box at right and is in the address space above.
+Please note that I name(s) on the account may not be submitted via EPT" Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exact title as such.
+If the ly as your name or names appear on this Proxy.
+When shares are hel e signer is a corporation, please sign full corporate name by duly autho Id jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full orized officer, giving full title as such.
 If signer is a partnership, please sign in partnership name by authorized person.

-Proxy Solicited by the Board of Directors for the Annual Meeting to be held on April 13, 2011
+Proxy Solicited by the Board of Directors for the Annual Meeting to be held on April 18, 2012

-The undersigned hereby appoints Robert H. Spilman, Jr. and Jay R. Hervey, each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the \$5.00 par value Common Stock of the undersigned in Bassett Furniture Industries, Incorporated at the Annual Meeting of Stockholders of the Company to be held on April 13, 2011 at 10:00 a.m., at the Company's headquarters, 3525 Fairystone Park Highway, Bassett, Virginia 24055, and at any adjournments or postponements thereof.
+The undersigned hereby appoints Robert H. Spilman, Jr. and Jay R. Hervey, each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the \$5.00 par value Common Stock of the undersigned in Bassett Furniture Industries, Incorporated at the Annual Meeting of Stockholders of the Company to be held on April 18, 2012 at 10:00 a.m., at the Company's headquarters, 3525 Fairystone Park Highway, Bassett, Virginia 24055, and at any adjournments or postponements thereof.
 The Board of Directors recommends voting FOR Item 1 and FOR Item 2.